The Travelers Companies: History

 In the 1990s, Travelers went through a series of mergers and acquisitions.
 It was bought by Primerica in December 1993, but the resulting company retained the Travelers name.
 In 1995, it became The Travelers Group.
-It bought Aetna's property and casualty business in 1996.
+It bought Aetna's property and casualty insurance business in 1996.

+In 1997, Travelers Group acquired investment bank Salomon Brothers.

 In April 1998, the Travelers Group merged with Citicorp to form Citigroup.
 However, the synergies between the banking and insurance arms of the company did not work as well as planned, so Citigroup spun off Travelers Property and Casualty into a subsidiary company in 2002, although it kept the red umbrella logo.
 Three years later, Citigroup sold Travelers Life & Annuity to MetLife.
 In 2003, Travelers bought renewal rights for Royal & SunAlliance Personal Insurance and Commercial businesses.

 In 2004, the St. Paul and Travelers Companies merged and renamed itself St. Paul Travelers, with its headquarters set in St. Paul, Minnesota.
 In August of that year, it was charged with making misleading statements in connection with the merger.
 Despite many assurances from CEO Jay Fishman that the newly formed company would retain the St. Paul name, the corporate name only lasted until 2007, when the company repurchased the rights to the famous red umbrella logo from Citigroup and readopted it as its main corporate symbol, while also changing the corporate name to The Travelers Companies.
 In 2009, Travelers designated its New York City office as its headquarters for legal purposes, but as a practical matter, the company considers its "executive offices" to be New York City, Hartford, and St. Paul, of which Hartford is by far the largest.